 The antiglobalist front is formed there by the anti-American, ant-liberal and anti-unipolar religious groups and by the left anti-capitalist and anti-imperialist circles.
-They can be good, that to say "Eurasian" and "Eastern".
-But the Jewish State itself is not something "traditional".
-As a whole it is a modern capitalist and Atlantist entity and an ally of American imperialism.
-Israel was different at the time and could be different in the future.
+They can be good, that to say "Eurasian" and was different at the time and could be different in the future.
 But in the present is rather on the other side of the battle.
 More than that, the conspiracy theories (Syndicate and so on) include almost always the Jewish bankers in the heart of the globalist elite or world conspiracy.
-Why Mr. Carvalho modernizes the conspiracy theory excluding from the main version the "Jews" rests a mystery.
+Why Mr. Carvalho modernizes the conspiracy theory excluding from the main version the <<<Jews>>> rests a mystery.